yt-project/unyt/paper/paper.md

 In addition, the `Quantity` class provided by `Pint` is not a subclass of NumPy's ndarray.
 Instead, it is a wrapper around an internal `ndarray` buffer.
-This somewhat simplifies the implementation of `Pint` by avoiding the somewhat arcane process for creating an ndarray subclass, although the `Pint` `Quantity` class must also be careful to emulate the full NumPy `ndarray` API so that it can be a drop-in replacement for `ndarray`.
+This simplifies the implementation of `Pint` by avoiding the somewhat arcane process for creating an ndarray subclass, although the `Pint` `Quantity` class must also be careful to emulate the full NumPy `ndarray` API so that it can be a drop-in replacement for `ndarray`.

 ![A benchmark comparing the time to perform various binary arithmetic operations on input operans that have different but dimensionallty compatible